Beard faces additional Knox County burglary charges

 - Written by Administrator

-- Written by Kelsey Cochran
+- Written by By Doug Hampton

-- Written by Jason Musselman
+- Written by By Jason Musselman